gradvohl/YAPTT/introduction/firstExample/README.md

 }
 ```

-At the end of the thread, in line 21, notice that we call ``pthread_exit(NULL);`` That call will tell the main function that the thread finished and returns no address.
+At the end of the thread, in line 21, notice that we call the ``pthread_exit(NULL);`` primitive.
+That primitive will tell the main function that the thread finished and returns no address (``NULL``).
+If a thread needs to return a value, the address of the variable that stores this value must be indicated in this primitive.

 ## The thread creation in the main function
 As we stated before, each process has a main thread.
 Therefore, let us consider the main function.
 In line 26, we created an array with ``NUM_THREADS`` positions.
-This array will handle the threads' ids, which we will use to join the threads after processing.
+That array will handle the threads' ids, which we will use to join the threads after their processing.

 From line 30 to line 40 (depicted as follows), that loop will create five threads, one at each iteration.
 In line 33, we will use the function ``pthread_create`` to instantiate the threads.
 The function ``pthread_create`` receives four arguments:
-- The address of a variable to handle id of the created thread.
+- The address of a variable to handle the created thread id.
 - The address of a structure with attributes for thread creation (we will use ``NULL`` to use the default attributes).
 - The name of the function that embeds the thread.
-- The address of the argument that we will pass for the thread (in this case, we will use ``NULL`` because we will not pass any parameters).
+- The address of the argument that we will pass for the thread (in this case, we will use ``NULL`` because we will not pass any arguments).

 ```c
 for (t = 0; t < NUM_THREADS; t++)